danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 --- abstract

 This specification eliminates security warnings when connecting to local domains using TLS.
-Servers use a long hostname which encodes their public key that the client validates against the public key presented in the TLS handshake.
+Servers use a unique, long hostname which encodes their public key that the client validates against the public key presented in the TLS handshake.

 --- middle